 The customer support team is easy to reach by either email or phone for anything you need.
 The schedule is Monday to Friday, from 9 am to 5 pm CT.
 You can even shoot questions to one of the registered dietitians from Nurture Life the same way.

-If you want to cancel your subscription, you can do it by phone, email, or directly on the website.
-Simply sign in, go to the Account section, and hit Click Here at the bottom of the page.
-This will start the cancellation process.
+If you wish to cancel your subscription, you can do it by phone, email, or directly on the website.
+Simply log in, navigate to the Account section, and click 'Here' at the page's bottom to initiate the cancellation process.

 You must complete any changes to your next order, including cancellation, before your cutoff date and time, which you can find in the Orders section of your account each week.

 Every meal from the Finger Food menu costs $6.89, while the Kids Meals are usually $7.99, but there are a few premium recipes that cost an additional $1.50.
 When it comes to snacks, a portion always costs $7.99.